karashiiro/project-structures/python-api/decoupled-json-views.md.md

 ```

 ### Principles
 Don't give views much (if any) logic beyond what is necessary to serialize them correctly.
+Also, avoid referencing web framework types in views - the
+point of them is to stay as decoupled from the web framework as possible.

 ### Usage
 Views can then be used like regular classes.
 Be sure to call the `to_dict()` method when returning one as a `dict`.